crunaprotocol/cruna-protocol/README.md

 ## History

+**1.0.0-alpha.6**

+- Decouples the minting of a vault from its activation
+- Add `activate` to later activate the vault, creating a manager for the tokenId

 **1.0.0-alpha.5**

 - Fixes the risk that there are too many plugins and it becomes impossible to disable them all